home-assistant/home-assistant.io/source/_components/thermostat.radiotherm.markdown

 sharing: true
 footer: true
 logo: radiotherm.png
-ha_category: Thermostat
+ha_category: Deprecated
 ---

-**This platform has been deprecated in favor of a "climate" platform and will be removed in the future.
+**This platform has been deprecated in favor of a "[climate](/components/climate.radiotherm/)" platform and will be removed in the future.
 Please use the climate platform.**

 The `radiotherm` thermostat platform let you control a thermostat from [Radio Thermostat](http://www.radiothermostat.com/).